 - The Cove, directed by Louie Psihoyos

-Challenging Assumptions provides high school teachers with step-by-step guidance, thought-provoking lesson plans, and inspiring videos that help make discussing social justice issues with students easier and more effective.
+Challenging Assumptions provides secondary educators with step-by-step guidance, thought-provoking lesson plans, and inspiring videos that help make discussing social justice issues with students easier and more effective.
 In this free training session, a panel of experienced educators share their tips for integrating animal rights topics into the curriculum in order to assist students with thinking critically about the oppression of marginalized groups and our shared privilege as humans.
 Order a free copy of Challenging Assumptions, and sign up for TeachKind News to find out when our next training session will be.